Doc Templates

 We recommend setting up a doc naming convention for each of your doc templates.
 Doc naming conventions help your team use the same naming structure every time so docs will always be easy to find, and neatly organized in Drive.

-For example, you might set these as the doc naming convention for the examples above:
+For example, you might set these as the doc naming convention for the list of example doc templates we provided above:

 • Kickoff Meeting - {{Client}}